-For Full-Time positions, provide a copy of this Benefits Summary Brochure to the candidates and refer the candidate to the Benefits Guidebook for a comprehensive list of benefits information.
-For part-time with partial benefits positions, provide a copy of this part-time Benefits Summary Brochure to the candidates.
-Kim Austin is available to answer specific benefits questions and is willing to meet with finalists during the on-campus interview process.
+For full-time positions and part-time positions with partial benefits positions, refer the candidate to the Benefits Guidebook for a comprehensive list of benefits information.
+Kim Austin or Jason Bunn is available to answer specific benefits questions and is willing to meet with finalists during the on-campus interview process.

 All top candidates for Administrative Assistant positions are required to take Skills Testing through Human Resources.
-Notify Sarah Bowers, email@example.com, of the top candidates.
+Notify Anne Remington, firstname.lastname@example.org, of the top candidates.
 The testing will be scheduled by Human Resources.
 Candidates scores will be shared with the hiring manager.

 Reference checks on at least the final candidate (whether internal or external) must be conducted by the hiring manager, and written notes of those reference checks must be maintained for the search file.
+Move candidates to Reference Check stage in Workday and enter your written notes.
 The hiring manager should speak with the candidate's current supervisor.

-For exempt positions, the hiring manager must consult with the Executive Director of Budgets and Compensation before an offer is extended.
-For non-exempt positions, the hiring manager must consult with the Compensation and Recruitment Analyst before an offer is extended.
+The hiring manager must consult with the Assistant Director of Compensation Programs before an offer is extended.
 Following the consultation, the hiring manager will extend a verbal offer contingent upon an acceptable background check.

 All new hires must complete the appropriate paperwork before beginning work.
 Human Resources will schedule the new employee for the following:

 Phase I Orientation, held Monday mornings for new benefit eligible employees.
-Required employment paperwork and appropriate benefit information will be completed at this time.
-New Employees will be expected to attend two additional orientations:
+During this session employees will learn about the University's employee benefits and receive information about University policies and procedures that relate to employment with Washington and Lee University.
+Employees will be expected to attend two additional orientations:

 Phase III: This orientation is held bi-annually.
-In this orientation, new employees will meet members of the university's senior leadership team and will learn about the university's mission, values, and strategic plan.
+In this orientation, employees will meet members of the university's senior leadership team and will learn about the university's mission, values and strategic plan.
 In addition, we will cover other important topics about working at Washington and Lee.